flashbots/suave-specs/specs/rigil/kettle.md

 ### ConfidentialComputeRequest

 This type enables users to request the MEVM to compute over their data via the `eth_sendRawTransaction` method.
 After processing, the request's `ConfidentialComputeRecord` is embedded into `SuaveTransaction.ConfidentialComputeRequest` and serves as an onchain record of computation.
+After a `ConfidentialComputeRequest` received from `eth_sendRawTransaction` or `eth_sendTransaction` is executed, it must be transformed into a `SuaveTransaction` and sent to the suave chain's mempool.

 ```go
 type ConfidentialComputeRequest struct {